AgalmicVentures/D20/README.md

 yourself.

 ### Challenge-response?
+When the client queries the server, it includes a challenge value.
+The server returns the challenge response as a hash of the challenge and the ISO 8601 formatted current time, which is also returned

+	Time = %Y-%m-%dT%H:%M:%S
+	ChallengeResponse = SHA512(Challenge || Time)

 Although it can't prove the server gave you good entropy, it does prove that the server did some work and generated a unique response for your request.
 It also acts as a check that the client queried a valid D20 server.